shubhambhor13/IPL-Analysis-2008---2024/README.md

-# 🏏 IPL Data Analytics (2008-2024) – A Live Data Science Project
+# 🏏 IPL Data Analytics (2008-2024) – A Live Data Analysis Project

 ## 📌 Project Overview
 This project provides in-depth analysis and visualization of IPL matches from 2008 to 2024.
-Using **Python, Power BI, SQL, and Machine Learning**, we have explored match trends, team performances, and player statistics to extract meaningful insights.
+Using **Python, Power BI, SQL**, we have explored match trends, team performances, and player statistics to extract meaningful insights.

 ## 👥 Team Members
 - **Shubham Bhor**